nodebox/nodebox.github.io/documentation/tutorial/animation.md

 title: Basic Animation
 ---

-Let's create a special shape moire effect and automate it by using a first animation procedure.
+Let's create a [shape moire effect](http://en.wikipedia.org/wiki/Shape_moir%C3%A9) and automate it by using a first animation procedure.

 ![Basic Animation](/media/img/tutorial/basic-animation.png)